sktarab4/Adventure-Works-Data-Engineering-Project/README.md

 * Created a pipeline in Azure Data Factory using the HTTP connector.
 * Created a [git.json](https://github.com/sktarab4/adventure-works-azure-pipeline/blob/main/git.json) file to store paramete values for multiple file names and URLs.
-* Used parameterized pipelines to dynamically loop through the git.json file using lookup & foreach functions in ADF.
+* Used parameterized pipelines to dynamically loop through the [git.json](https://github.com/sktarab4/adventure-works-azure-pipeline/blob/main/git.json) file using lookup & foreach functions in ADF.
-* Data was fetched from GitHub and stored in ADLS Gen2.
+* Data was fetched using Copy activity from GitHub and stored in ADLS Gen2.
 * Each file landed in its dedicated subfolder under the ```/bronze/``` layer (folder in ADLS Gen2) (raw zone).

 ### 3: Raw Storage – Bronze Layer